-Capital preservation focusing on protecting the funds you have, not investing for high growth.
+Capital preservation focuses on protecting the funds you have, not investing for high growth.
 Venture capital investors invest in startups to build the business, and don’t expect founders to take on risky financial investments with their venture capital funds.
 That means that venture capital should be kept in secure investments for a couple of reasons:

 When startup expenses need to be paid, you need liquidity – your funds can’t be tied up and need to be available to you.
 Certificates of deposit, for example, may provide a higher yield than money market funds, but they lock up cash for a set term.
 Cashing them early involves paying a penalty.
 CDs can have a place in a well-thought-out cash management strategy, but you’ll need to plan for different maturity dates as part of a CD “laddering” plan (see below), in which you stagger CD maturities so that funds are available each month.